damien-rivet/JamfKit/README.md

 #### User ####

-Represents a JAMF user and contains the identification properties that are required to contact the actual user and identify the hardware assigned to him.
+Represents a Jamf user and contains the identification properties that are required to contact the actual user and identify the hardware assigned to him.

 ## Usage ##